 You can view the gayfeather shown in the photo in the Crockett County Interpretive Trail located across the parking area from the Ozona Chamber of Commerce & Visitor Center.

 One of the many species of birds that can be observed in the Ozona area is the Black-chinned hummingbird.
 These birds may be found in many areas across the United States and Mexico.
 Very adaptable, their natural habitats range from mountain forests, deserts and coastal plains.
 Many migrate to the Gulf Coast or Mexico to spend their winter months in a warm climate.
 Less than four inches long, the males of this species are identified by the black chin bordered by the thin strip of iridescent purple.
 The purple strip is only visible when the light strikes at just the right angle.
 Females do not have the purple strip.
 Their bodies are primarily green on the top with lighter shades underneath.
-When the babies hatch, they are almost featherless, but within three weeks, they grown a complete set.
+When the babies hatch, they are almost featherless, but within three weeks, they have grown a complete set.
 Molting usually begins in November, but will not be totally complete until April or May.

 The male hummingbirds can be very territorial, especially around feeders, and will become increasingly so as breeding season approaches.
 However, when food is plentiful, the hummingbirds will rarely show their aggressive behavior.
 When trying to defend an area or attract a female, the males will dive in a U-shaped swoop as much as 50 to 100 feet, passing close to the predator or female at the bottom of the dive.